Downtown Palo Alto

 It’s about 1,940 acres with roughly 15 miles of multi-use trails, and it’s one of the best “reset your brain” walks in Silicon Valley.

 Tip: Tides change what you see.
 In winter, extreme high tides can be especially dramatic for bird watching, while low tide is prime time for shorebirds on the mudflats.
-Some routes get extremely muddy in rainy season, so pair the tide chart with recent rainfall when deciding where to walk (and how far).

 Best Parking: There is no "right place to start a walk".
 The all-round simplest (for parking and access) seems to me to be the trailhead at 2698 Terminal Boulevard, Palo Alto, CA 94303.